solo-io/workshops/gloo-mesh/README.md

 As you can see, you can access the Bookinfo demo app.

 <!--bash
-printf "Waiting for all the pods of the default namespace to become ready in ${CLUSTER1}" until [ $(kubectl --context ${CLUSTER1} get pods -o jsonpath='{range .items[*].status.containerStatuses[*]}{.ready}{"\n"}{end}' | grep false -c) -eq 0 ]; do printf "%s" "." sleep 1 done printf "\n"
+printf "\nWaiting for all the pods of the default namespace to become ready in ${CLUSTER1}" until [ $(kubectl --context ${CLUSTER1} get pods -o jsonpath='{range .items[*].status.containerStatuses[*]}{.ready}{"\n"}{end}' | grep false -c) -eq 0 ]; do printf "%s" "." sleep 1 done printf "\n"

-printf "Waiting for all the pods of the default namespace to become ready in ${CLUSTER2}" until [ $(kubectl --context ${CLUSTER2} get pods -o jsonpath='{range .items[*].status.containerStatuses[*]}{.ready}{"\n"}{end}' | grep false -c) -eq 0 ]; do printf "%s" "." sleep 1
+printf "\nWaiting for all the pods of the default namespace to become ready in ${CLUSTER2}" until [ $(kubectl --context ${CLUSTER2} get pods -o jsonpath='{range .items[*].status.containerStatuses[*]}{.ready}{"\n"}{end}' | grep false -c) -eq 0 ]; do printf "%s" "." sleep 1